YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 ## Overview

 - Paste the URL in any block and a dialogue will appear.
 Edit the title and press the Decide button to convert it to a markdown.
 If the dialogue is closed, no conversion takes place.
 This avoids unnecessary conversions.
+  > Fetching (retrieving the title from the URL destination) is performed when the cursor is placed over the input field.

    ![image](https://github.com/YU000jp/logseq-plugin-confirmation-hyperlink/assets/111847207/e4ca591a-b6bb-4077-bd5d-4e42b184cb53)